AggressivelyMeows/Horseman/README.md

 Horseman is a headless CMS thats powered by Cloudflare KV and the Cache API.
 Using DurableObjects to ensure data indexes are valid and up to date.

+Horseman was created when I wanted to make a news feed for [Wordful](https://wordful.ceru.dev), my multiplayer Wordle game.
+Looking at other offerings, I wished for something simple, yet quick.
+After some quick discussions, I realised I could make my own headless CMS by utilising Cloudflare's global KV.
+This makes Horseman no less than 50ms from anyone around the world.

 You can find a public Horseman instance on my website, here: https://horseman.ceru.dev/

 API documentation can be found here: https://horseman.stoplight.io/docs/horseman/abe38a2fb9c9d-list-models

+## ⚡ Features
+- World-wide, high speed, infinitely scalable, all thanks to Cloudflare Workers.
+- Modern, sleek UI for creating and managing your Objects.
+- Caching API built in, smartly clears cache to ensure your data is always up to date world-wide.
+Also reduces read costs significantly so you dont have to worry about a sudden burst of requests killing your bill.
+- Wildcard searching built-in.
+Alongside other features such as cursors, Horseman can perform wildcard searching on any indexed field.
+    - For example: `?Field=eq.Hello*` would find any Object with `Hello` in `Field`.
+Wildcards can go anywhere in the string.

-## 🔥 Todo / Feature list
+## 🔥 Todo

 - Pub/Sub channels for getting up to date information on your Objects.
+- An "organisation" system to allow people to be assigned to groups modifying the same group of Objects.
+- A plugin system to support third-party modifications to the API.
+For self-hosted users only, however would allow for people to add custom content-based embeds/RSS feeds.
+- Ask for more feedback
-- Better documentation
+- Better documentation 📚

-Have an idea?
-Make a discussion post about it and tell us all about your awesome idea!!
+*Have an idea?
+Make a discussion post about it and tell us all about your awesome idea!!*

-## 🤔 Why?
-Horseman was created when I wanted to make a news feed for Wordful.
-Looking at other offerings, I wished for something simple, yet quick.
-After some quick discussions, I realised I could make my own headless CMS by utilising Cloudflare's global KV.
-This makes Horseman no less than 50ms from anyone around the world.

 ## 🔧 Setting up
 What you'll need: